 If a pilgrim intends to perform an additional Umrah, Ihram must be assumed outside the boundary of the Haram before reentering Makkah to carry out the rites of Umrah.
-Many pilgrims choose to enter into the state of Ihram at Masjid Aisha which is the nearest and most convenient location from Masjid al-Haram.
-Transportation to get to this location is readily available near the mosque.
+Many pilgrims choose to enter into the state of Ihram at Masjid Aisha, which is the nearest and most convenient location from Masjid al-Haram.
+Transportation to get to this location is available near the mosque.

 It is sometimes the case that pilgrims enter into Ihram at Jeddah airport.
 As this is a violation of Ihram, the pilgrim should travel to the Miqat that was originally designated or travel to the nearest Miqat.
-The nearest Miqat to Jeddah is al-Juhfah (Rabigh) which is about 160 kilometres (100 miles) away.
+The nearest Miqat to Jeddah is al-Juhfah (Rabigh), which is about 160 kilometres (100 miles) away.
 Alternatively, an animal sacrifice (Damm) should be carried out as expiation.

 Only residents of Jeddah or those who intend to travel to Jeddah with another intention, such as business or tourism, may enter into Ihram in Jeddah.

-There has been some disagreement amongst scholars as to whether or not Jeddah can be used as a Miqat for those performing Hajj or Umrah.
+There has been some disagreement among scholars as to whether or not Jeddah can be used as a Miqat for those performing Hajj or Umrah.
 As there is a difference of opinion, it is advisable to take the cautious approach so that the rites of Hajj and Umrah can be carried out with certainty.